-This adaptable owl is the most common owl in the UK.
+This owl is the most common owl in the UK.
 It is a medium size owl with no ear tufts.
-Tawny owls hunt nocturnally across their range for small mammals, birds, frogs and insects.
+These owls make the classic ‘Twit-twoo’ calls that are commonly associated with owls.
+But what is not well known is that the call is actually a conversation, with one Tawny saying ‘Twitt’ the other replying ‘Twoo’!
+Tawny Owls hunt nocturnally across their range for small mammals, birds, frogs and insects.